youldash/iOS/LanguageBasics/README.md

 ### Testing your Code

 * Everything is ready now for us to use this new class.
-Edit `main.m` (your project’s main implementation file) and make sure it confirms to the following code snippet:
+Edit `main.m` (your project's main implementation file) and make sure it confirms to the following code snippet:

 ``` Objective-C
 #import <Foundation/Foundation.h>